-In order to provide a solid foundation for students' education and to make transfers between colleges and universities as smooth and seamless as possible, each statesupported institution of higher education in Texas has adopted a core curriculum of 42 to 48 semester credit hours.
+In order to provide a solid foundation for students' education and to make transfer between colleges and universities as smooth and seamless as possible, each state-supported institution of higher education in Texas has adopted a core curriculum of 46 semester credit hours.
 By completing these core curriculum courses, students achieve college-level competence in the skills that are fundamental to all disciplines of learning:

 - 1. Critical Thinking Skills to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information. - 2.
-Communication Skills to include effective written, oral, and visual communication. - 3.
-Empirical and Quantitative Skills to include applications of scientific and mathematical concepts. - 4.
-Teamwork to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal. - 5.
-Social Responsibility to include intercultural competency, civic knowledge, and the ability to engage effectively in regional, national, and global communities. - 6.
+Communication Skills to include effective development, interpretation and expression of ideas through written, oral, and visual communication. - 3.
+Empirical and Quantitative Skills to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions. - 4.
+Teamwork to include the ability to consider different points of view and to work effectively with others to support a shared purpose or goal.

+- Social Responsibility to include intercultural competency, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities. - 6.
 Personal Responsibility to include the ability to connect choices, actions, and consequences to ethical decision-making.

-Components of the core curriculum can be transferred in a block from Tarrant County College District to another Texas public college or university to be substituted for the corresponding core curriculum of the receiving institution.
+Components of the core curriculum can be transferred in a block from Tarrant County College to another Texas public college or university to be substituted for the corresponding core curriculum of the receiving institution.